wesleycp/readme/README.md

 ##

 ### Talking about Personal Stuffs:
-- 🛠 &nbsp; I’m currently working with JavaScript, Angular, React, Python and Java.
+- 🛠 &nbsp; I’m currently working in Web Development with JavaScript and PHP.
 - 🚀 &nbsp; I’m currently learning Full Stack Development.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/wesleycpdev).
 - 📫 &nbsp; How to reach me: wesleycpdev@gmail.com.